ZSECURE/zNmapParser/README.md

 `python3 zNmap-Parser.py scan_results.txt`
 This will parse the nmap output and categorize the open ports on each host.

-3. The script will print the results to the console and save them to an output file (if specified).
+3. The script will print the results to the console and save them to an output folder (if specified).

 ## Categories